Inside Chanel Fall Winter 2026

 These combinations blur the boundary between daywear and eveningwear, a technique Chanel has used for decades to maintain versatility within its collections.

-Tweed remains the dominant fabric, yet its interpretation expands across several variations:
+Tweed remains the dominant fabric, but its interpretation expands across several variations:

 - Classic black tweed